Chapter 10.54

 C. Public Notice.
 The Community Development Department shall give public notice of the application, pursuant to SMC 10.82.020(B) (Public Notice – Administrative Design Review and Changes to an Approved Project).

 D. Conditions.
-The Community Development Department may apply reasonable conditions of approval, in addition to those identified in SMC 10.54.090 (Conditions of approval) and consistent with SMC 10.50.100 (Recommended conditions of approval).
+The Community Development Department may apply reasonable conditions of approval, consistent with SMC 10.50.100 (Recommended conditions of approval).

 F. Resolution and Notice of Decision.
 The Community Development Department shall prepare a written resolution which shall include all findings and applicable conditions of approval.
 Notice of decision shall be distributed to the owner, applicant, and all persons who submitted written comment on the application.